FEEDER + MAXIMO PARK + THE SNUTS

 Paul Smith from Maximo Park says:

-“We were asked a few weeks ago if we wanted to be James' special guests at the first big London gig after this awful year, so we obviously said yes!
+“We were asked a few weeks ago if we wanted to be James' special guests at this big London gig after this awful year, so we obviously said yes!
 Our new album went to Number 2 and we couldn't celebrate by playing live, so this will be an opportunity to give those songs their first airing to a big outdoor audience.”

 Jack Cochrane, The Snuts: